INTERVIEW-With new grip on oil fields, Iraq Kurds unveil plan to ramp up exports

 Iraqi troops fled from Sunni fighters of the hardline Islamic

-in northern Iraq, at the start of a lightning offensive on June
+city Mosul at the start of a lightning offensive on June 10.

 Hawrami told Reuters the fall of Mosul had transformed Iraq,